 - Ashwagandha

-Ashwagandha is a traditional Ayurvedic herb that can help to balance hormones and tackle adrenal fatigue.
+Ashwagandha is a traditional Ayurvedic herb that can help balance hormones and tackle adrenal fatigue.

-The adrenal glands are responsible for pumping out hormones, including estrogen and cortisol.
+The adrenal glands are responsible for pumping out hormones, including estradiol and cortisol.
 But when the adrenal glands aren’t functioning as they should, it leads to excess cortisol and not enough estrogen.

 Ashwagandha works by rebalancing the adrenal glands.
 This can help with a wide variety of menopause symptoms, including menopause fatigue.